Anthem (Black Uhuru album): History

-Lyrically, Anthem retains the trenchancy of its predecessors, criticizing social injustice and economic materialism and extolling Rastafarian values such as Afrocentrism, social equality and an ital diet.
-Musically, it fuses roots reggae and dub with "synthetic", electropop instrumentation and effects, resulting in an "ambiance of pop-reggae futurism".
+Lyrically, Anthem retains the sharpness of its predecessors, criticizing social injustice and economic materialism and extolling Rastafarian values such as Afrocentrism, social equality and an ital diet.
+Musically, and particularly in the U.S. version, it fuses roots reggae and dub with "synthetic", electropop instrumentation and effects, resulting in an "ambiance of pop-reggae futurism".

 Legacy

 Anthem won the Grammy Award for Best Reggae Recording in 1985, the first year the award existed.

 The album was well-received, earning Black Uhuru the highest accolades and broadest audience of their career.
 The traditionally non-reggae elements added in the remixes were polarizing.
 Both Robert Christgau and Allmusic's John Gonsalves were dubious about the remixes; Christgau felt that the songs held up in spite of the added effects while Gonsalves did not.

 The album's success led to tensions between Duckie Simpson and Michael Rose, resulting in Rose's departure from the group.
 Rose has stated that the album "came before its time".

 The song "What Is Life" was featured in an episode of Miami Vice titled "The Big Thaw".